metdinov/swapp/README.md

 # Swapp

-Find all movies where given Star Wars characters appear together in.
+Find all movies in which given Star Wars characters appear together in.
 Requires Python 3.X (More info at https://www.python.org/about/gettingstarted/).
 Data provided by [The Star Wars API](https://swapi.co/)